Getting started at the Demography Lab

 far as computing is concerned.
 To continue your demography computing

-life remotely, only requires a computer with an internet connection
+life remotely, only requires a computer with an Internet connection

 (faster is better).

-The fastest, cheapest and best way is to connect via the FreeNX client.
+The fastest, cheapest and best way is to connect via a ``FreeNX'' client called noMachine.
 This provides a complete desktop inside your PC desktop.
-It is remarkably fast and robust - even under not so great network conditions.
-See http:lab.demog.berkeley.edu/LabWiki for instructions.
+It is

 Wireless access

-AirBears is available in 2232 and 2224 Piedmont as well as nearly
+AirBears2 is available in 2232 and 2224 Piedmont as well as nearly

-Printing from your portable is possible, after you manage to get
+Printing to Demography Lab printers from your portable is possible, after you manage to get

 http://lab.demog.berkeley.edu under the Documentation menu.